yurikotakamiya/yurikotakamiya/README.md

 # 👋 Hi, I'm Yuriko

-I'm a full stack web developer based in New York City with 3+ years of experience building scalable, production-grade applications.
+I'm a software developer based in New York City with 3+ years of experience building scalable, production-grade applications.
 I specialize in JavaScript/TypeScript, React, Node.js, and Ruby on Rails.
-I'm passionate about solving real-world problems with clean, maintainable code and constantly exploring new technologies like GPT, Docker, and Jenkins.

 ---

-## 💼 Currently Working On
+## 💼 Currently

 - 🔧 Building and maintaining internal tools (React + Rails + PostgreSQL)
-- 🧠 Completing the UC San Diego MicroMasters in Data Structures and Algorithms
+- 🧠 Completed the UC San Diego MicroMasters in Data Structures and Algorithms
-- 🛠️ Personal projects with LLMs, Jenkins automation, and full-stack architecture
+- 🛠️ Exploring AI-powered automation, Jenkins pipelines, and Dockerized full-stack architectures

 ---